-JAMES H. SCHULTZ, 62 Director
+JAMES H. SCHULTZ, 64 Director

 James H. Schultz has served as a Director of the Company since November 2002.
 He retired from the American Standard Companies in 2001, where he had worked for thirty-one years.
 Mr. Schultz served as President of the Trane Commercial Air Conditioning Group, a division of the American Standard Companies, from 1998 to 2001.
 Prior to that time he served in various other capacities, including Executive Vice President.
-Mr. Schultz served on the Board of Directors for Goodman Global, Inc. from 2006 to 2008.
+Mr. Schultz served on the Board of Directors of Goodman Global, Inc. from 2006 to 2008.
 Mr. Schultz has been Chair and a Board member of the Air Conditioning and Refrigeration Institute, and serves on The Engineering College Industry Advisory Board.
 Mr. Schultz is also a Board Member of Twin City Fan and currently serves on the Iowa State University Engineering College and Industry Advisory Board.
 Mr. Schultz is a graduate of Iowa State University.

 Mr. Schultz has extensive experience related to the manufacture, sale, service, and installation of HVAC equipment and performance contracting.
-As President of the Trane Commercial Air Conditioning Group, Mr. Schultz had complete responsibility for the division's profit and loss statements.
-He is very knowledgeable about the Company's industry.
+As President of the Trane Commercial Air Conditioning Group, Mr. Schultz was responsible for the division's profit and loss statements.
+As a result of his experience, Mr. Schultz is very knowledgeable about the Company's industry.